 - Sign the back of your debit or credit cards.

-- Choose a PIN you can easily remember - but are not easy to guess.
+- Choose a PIN you can easily remember – but is not easy to guess.
 Birthdates, house, or phone numbers make for poor PINs.

-- Never write your PIN on a slip of paper that you keep in your purse or wallet.
+- Do not keep your PIN in your purse or wallet.

 - Verify the website you’re visiting is secure (https://) before you enter personal information.